Broken Homes: Plot

-Constable Peter Grant and Detective Chief Inspector Nightingale are called to investigate a road traffic accident involving Robert Weil.
-The investigating officers found human blood from a body in the early state of rigor mortis in his car.
-Subsequent enquiries lead to a shallow grave containing the body of a young woman killed with and disfigured by a shotgun whose fingers have been removed.
-Peter initially assumes Weil is a serial killer, but he and Nightingale learn that Weil is on their list of Little Crocodiles, members of an Oxford University dining club who were taught magic by Geoffrey Wheatcroft.
+PC Peter Grant and DCI Nightingale are called to investigate a road traffic accident involving Robert Weil when human blood is found in his car.
+Subsequent enquiries lead to a shallow grave containing the body of a young woman killed by a shotgun to the face, and her fingers removed.
+Peter assumes Weil is a serial killer, but he and Nightingale learn that Weil is a former Little Crocodile, a member of an Oxford University dining club who were taught magic by Geoffrey Wheatcroft.

 Meanwhile, PC Lesley May, still on indefinite sick leave after suffering a magical attack that resulted in catastrophic facial injuries in Rivers of London, returns to The Folly after her latest round of reconstructive surgery.
 Nightingale instructs Peter and Lesley in the art of magical staff-making in the hopes of drawing out the Faceless Man.

 Sergeant Jaget Kumar calls in Peter to help with a case.
-Richard Lewis, on the Little Crocodile watch list, committed suicide by train while showing signs of being controlled through magic.

-Peter uncovers a rare German Grimoire handed in by a book dealer, who suspected it was stolen.
+Richard Lewis, also a Little Crocodile, committed suicide by train while showing signs of being controlled through magic.
+Peter uncovers a rare German grimoire handed in by a book dealer, who suspected it was stolen.
 CCTV coverage of the surrounding area leads Peter to the suspected thief, one Patrick Mulhern.
 Peter pays him a call but finds Mulhern dead by magic.

-While the house yields no clues, Mulhern's theft of one of Erik Stromberg's books takes Peter to the architect's home, West Hill House.
-Skygarden Tower, located in a fictional version of Elephant and Castle, on the site of the real Heygate Estate, is regarded as Stromberg's most significant work.
-Stromberg habitually sat drinking coffee beside his brass-bound telescope, and Peter uses a spell to see what Stromberg's telescope once revealed: Skygarden Tower in extreme close-up.
+Mulhern's theft of one of Stromberg's books takes Peter to the architect's home, West Hill House.
+Skygarden Tower (located on the site of the real Heygate Estate) is regarded as Stromberg's most significant work.
+Peter finds that Stromberg had a telescope on the roof used for the sole purpose of watching Skygarden Tower.

-Taking a break from investigation to provide a visible police presence, Peter, Lesley, Nightingale and Abigail – as sole member of the Folly's junior wizard outreach programme – attend the Summer Court of the God and Goddess of the River Thames (upper and lower reaches respectively) at Bernie Spain Gardens, doing so in their capacity as keepers of the Queen's peace.